Every PERKii® is bottled with one billion or more probiotics (image:tid.qld.gov.au)

 ‘We needed to figure out where we could add the most value and develop an execution plan which validated that.’

 Progel’s initial business plan was to license its technology to a large beverage manufacturer.
-However, after spending years talking to established companies and developing ideas for a number of potential products, Cameron found that companies didn’t want to take on the risk of a new product.
+But, after spending years talking to established companies and developing ideas for many potential products, Cameron found that companies didn’t want to take on the risk of a new product.
 They wanted someone else to prove it worked first.

 ‘Established companies are interested in solving existing problems with existing products.’
 Cameron says.